-Lately I have been reading about the benefits of fermented chicken feed but there is so much to know!
+Lately I have been researching the benefits of fermented chicken feed- there is so much to know!
 Get the basics answered with The Hows & Whys of Fermented Chicken Feed

 What is fermented food and why should you add it to your chicken’s (or your) diet?

 Fermentation is the chemical breakdown of food by natural bacteria, yeast, or microorganisms.
 They feed on the sugars and starch in the food.
 Some foods that are typically fermented include beer, pickles, bread, cheese, yogurt, sauerkraut and so many more.

 Fermenting helps preserve food and adds beneficial enzymes, vitamins B, C, and K, folic acid, and various strains of probiotics.
 Because fermented foods have already been partially broken down, they are easily digestible & helpful for absorbing nutrients.
 Fermented foods & drinks add beneficial bacteria to your digestive system.
 This helps aid in nutrient absorption, not just in the fermented food you are eating, but all the food you eat as the good bacteria lingers in your gut.